Attendance Requirements (per the 2014-2015 Catalog and Handbook, page 41)

 York Technical College has an attendance policy that applies to both face-to-face and distance learning classes.
 If you miss 10% of the class, you may be withdrawn.
 Attendance for online courses is established by each instructor and is measured by course engagement and not by logging into the course.
 Instructors should address attendance guidelines within his/her addendum to the syllabus.

 8-week class = 0.8 week of inactivity

 5-week class = 0.5 week of inactivity

-Students who find it necessary to withdraw from the College should first consult with their advisor and should then apply for an official withdrawal in Counseling and Support Srvices.
-It is extremely important for students who withdraw from the College to notice this office.
-Students who are receiving financial aid should also contact the Financial Aid Office to determine how the withdrawal will affect their eligibility for the current term and future terms.
-A student’s financial obligation to pay any remaining balance of tuition, fees, or other charges for the term remains regardless of withdrawal.
-Students whose last dates of attendance are after the 28th calendar day of a semester are not eligible for a refund.
-Refer to the “Refund policies” section of the Student Catalog and Handbook for information regarding the refunding of tuition charges upon withdrawal.
+Students who find it necessary to withdraw from the College should first consult with their advisor and should then apply for an official withdrawal in Counseling and Support Services.
+Students who are receiving financial aid should also contact the Financial Aid Office to determine how the withdrawal will affect their eligibility and financial obligation to the college.

-Students who wish to request readmission to a course after being withdrawn for excessive absences must write a letter to the instructor requesting reinstatement and attach documented information concerning the absences.
+Students who wish to request readmission to a course after being dropped or withdrawn from the course must meet with the instructor to complete the Reinstatement Request Form.
 If, in the instructor’s judgment, the student does have acceptable documentation and a reasonable change to complete the course successfully, the instructor will sign the request indicating approval and submit it to the Division Associate Vice President for Academic Affairs.
 The student may continue in class only if the request is approved by the Division Associate Vice President for Academic Affairs.
-Readmitting students to classes after 20 percent absences is a rare exception.